-The S&P 500® Low Volatility Index
+S&P 500 Index

-We have derived all information relating to the Underlying Index, including, without limitation, its make-up, performance, method of calculation and changes in its components, from publicly available sources.
-That information reflects the policies of and is subject to change by, S&P. S&P is under no obligation to continue to publish, and may discontinue or suspend the publication of the Underlying Index at any time.
+We have derived all information relating to the S&P 500® Index (the "SPX"), including, without limitation, its make-up, performance, method of calculation and changes in its components, from publicly available sources.
+That information reflects the policies of and is subject to change by, Standard & Poor's Financial Services LLC ("S&P").
+S&P is under no obligation to continue to publish, and may discontinue or suspend the publication of the SPX at any time.

-S&P Publishes the S&P 500 Low Volatility Index
+S&P publishes the S&P 500® Index